project-tsurugi/tsurugidb/docs/sql-features.md

 Values of that type are stored as UTC time internally in the database, and the conversion (from/to strings or local timestamps) will use the zone offset value above.
 We are planning to allow individual clients to specify the zone offset value in the future.

+Here are some limitations on types used for the primary key or index key columns:

+* The maximum length of a key is approximately 30KB
+  * The length of the primary key is the sum of the length of the columns in the primary key
+  * The length of an index key is the sum of the length of the columns in the index key and in the primary key
+  * For fixed-length columns such as CHAR or BINARY, the length is calculated based on the length specified for the type
+  * For variable-length columns such as VARCHAR, the length is calculated based on the actual value
+  * The length of columns may be larger than the actual data length of the columns because some management information is included in addition to the actual data
+* VARBINARY is not allowed for the primary or index key columns

 ## Literals

 * [Exact numeric literals](#exact-numeric-literals)